BitJam/isomount/README.md

 What's new?
 -----------
-    isomount version 00.03.00 (Wed Mar 28 15:44:29 MDT 2018)
+isomount version 00.04.02 (Thu Mar 29 21:39:34 MDT 2018)
-         dfh version 00.03.00 (Wed Mar 28 15:44:56 MDT 2018)
+     dfh version 00.04.02 (Thu Mar 29 21:38:39 MDT 2018

-* Add the dfh command

-* Improve the infrastructure by getting rid of the "status" file by using the losetup command.

-* Improve the table of mount-points

-* More options

-* I'm pushing versions 00.03.00 so I can get to work adding a slick GUI interface
+* Add a --gui option to display results in yad

+* Add 4 desktop files that use gui mode.
+The ones for isomount and isoumount allow for drag-and-drop if they are displayed in rox-filer.
+The spacefm desktop/pinboard doesn't work and the spacefm filar doesn't work but, like rox-filer, you can drag from it.

+* Note: if "stty size" doesn't give us a non-zero width then we automatically use gui mode.
+This was one of the tricks needed to work with gksu.  (((((sigh)))))

 TLDR:
 -----